tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

-db_datatransform.py - This file contains classes for transforming data types in the dataframe db_clean_data.py - This file contains classes for dealing with null values, skewed data, outliers, and overly correlated columns db_data_analysis.py - This file contains the code for analysing the cleaned and transformed data db_familiarise.py - This file contains rough working and code for familiarisation with the dataset license.txt - This file contains the infromation for the license applicable to this project data_dictionary.md - This file is a dictionary of all the columns in the data set and what data they refer to loan_payments.csv - This file is the original dataset
+db_datatransform.py - This file contains classes for transforming data types in the dataframe db_clean_data.py - This file contains classes for dealing with null values, skewed data, outliers, and overly correlated columns db_data_analysis.py - This file contains the code for analysing the cleaned and transformed data db_familiarise.ipynb - This file contains code for familiarisation with the dataset, used as initial rough working license.txt - This file contains the infromation for the license applicable to this project data_dictionary.md - This file is a dictionary of all the columns in the data set and what data they refer to loan_payments.csv - This file is the original dataset